about pass the feather

 Dawn spearheads a program that helps Ontario hunters recycle the wings and tails of their harvest and works closely with wildlife rehabilitation centres, zoos and aviaries.
 Her husband assists her with picking up the birds and Dawn walks out all birds through ceremony with her close group of Elders.
 The feathers are then used in workshops to teach equality, Indigenous bird medicines, sharing circles and restorative justice practices.

-Dawn will facilitate workshops with Indigenous women on Indigenous territories.
+Dawn will only facilitate workshops with Indigenous women on Indigenous territories.
 Email inquiries please.

 Pass The Feather, Dawn, Indigenous artist, artist, feathers, graphic design, web design, smudge feathers, IndigenARTSY, native american arts and crafts, moon time, moon water